clab/dynet/doc/source/python.rst

 .. code:: bash

     cd $PATH_TO_DYNET/build/python
-    python setup.py install --user
+    python ../../setup.py build --build-dir=.. install --user

 The ``--user`` switch will install the module in your local site-packages, and works without root privileges.
-To install the module to the system site-packages (for all users), or to the current `virtualenv` (if you are on one), run ``python setup.py install`` without this switch.
+To install the module to the system site-packages (for all users), or to the current `virtualenv` (if you are on one), run ``python ../../setup.py build --build-dir=.. install`` without this switch.

 You should now have a working python binding (the ``dynet`` module).